ENFP - Engineering, Fire Protection

 Formerly: ENFP629B.

-ENFP653 Advanced Fire Supression (3 Credits)
+ENFP653 Advanced Fire Suppression (3 Credits)

 Issues related to the suppression of fires and the design of fire suppression systems.
 Theoretical aspects of fire suppression and extinction are considered to provide the foundation for the practical design of different types of fire suppression systems.
 Focus on water-based and "clean agent" fire suppression systems, with emphasis on high challenge and special hazard applications.
 Systems using other agents are introduced, but are not addressed in detail.